Mah Nà Mah Nà: Original version

 Although Umiliani used a very similar theme in 1966 for the soundtrack of the Italian film Ring Around the World, "Mah Nà Mah Nà" debuted as part of Umiliani's soundtrack for the Italian mondo film Sweden: Heaven and Hell (1968), an exploitation documentary film about wild sexual activity and other behaviour in Sweden.
 The song accompanied a scene in the film set in a sauna which gave its original title "Viva la Sauna Svedese" ("Hooray for the Swedish Sauna").
-It was performed by a band called Marc 4 (four session musicians from the RAI orchestra) and the lead part was sung by Italian singer/composer Alessandro Alessandroni and his wife Giulia.
+It was performed by a band called Marc 4 (four session musicians from the RAI orchestra), and the lead part was sung by Italian singer/composer Alessandro Alessandroni and his wife Giulia.
 The song also appeared on the 1968 U.S. soundtrack album released for the film.

 "Mah Nà Mah Nà" was a hit in many countries in 1968–1969.
 In the United States, it peaked at No. 55 in the Billboard Hot 100 singles chart and No. 44 on the Cash Box magazine chart in October 1969.
 It also reached No. 12 on the United States Adult Contemporary chart.
 In Canada, the song reached No. 22 in the RPM magazine top singles charts, October 11, 1969, and No. 5 on the AC Chart a week later.
 The original UK single release, on the Pye International label (7N 25499), left the artists name uncredited on the label, and a cover version by Giorgio Moroder, pseudonymously credited to "The Great Unknowns" and released the same year on the Major Minor label (MM 658), featured Moroder's "Doo-be-doo-be-do" on the B side (also sometimes featured in The Benny Hill Show).
 Umiliani's original version, now credited to Umiliani on the label, was reissued by EMI Records in the UK in 1977 and reached No. 8 in the charts.
 During its 1–15 September 1969 run on the WLS 890 Hit Parade, the surveys erroneously credited the record to someone named Pete Howard.
-WPTR did much the same, except that the credit was given to the station's disc jockey, J.W.
-Wagner.
+WPTR did much the same, except that the credit was given to the station's disc jockey, J. W. Wagner.

-The song's lyrics contain no actual words, only iambic nonsense syllables resembling scat singing.
-At times, melodies from other songs are quoted.
-One quoted melody is the First Swedish Rhapsody of Hugo Alfvén.
-The Italian tune "Santa Lucia" is also quoted.
-In the movie soundtrack version, from which the record was edited, there is a quote of Army bugle call "Assembly", but this verse was omitted from the record, which instead repeated the first three verses.
-The Muppets' version includes part of "Lullaby of Birdland" by George Shearing.